-HOA Dues: What You Need to Know Before Buying
+HOA Fees: What You Need to Know Before Buying

-An HOA is a group of homeowners in the same neighborhood or building who share costs, set rules, and manage common areas together.
+An HOA is an organization or group of homeowners in the same neighborhood or building who share costs, set rules, and manage common areas together.
 For example, everybody who owns a condo in the same building is typically part of an HOA.
-The HOA makes decisions about (and pays for) things like:
+The HOA makes decisions about (and pays for) things such as:

-- Electricity for lighting in common areas like lobbies and community courtyards
+- Maintaining common areas such as lobbies and community courtyards

 - Regular cleaning and landscaping

 - Additional amenities such as pools or fitness centers

 - Rules governing what neighbors may do with their property, also known as covenants, conditions, and restrictions (CC&Rs)

 Homeowners can handle everything themselves, but with more than a handful of units, it’s common to hire a management company (and contractors) instead.
 The HOA board, along with other members, makes decisions and delegates the work to others.